PhilipGriffith/AHPy/README.md

   - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined due to the size of the matrix
   - The default value is True

-### A Note on Weights

-In many instances, it will be observed that the sum of the local or target weights of a Compare object does not equal 1.0 exactly.
-This is due to rounding errors.
-If it is critical that the sum of the weights equal 1.0 exactly, it is recommended to divide the weights by their cumulative sum.

 ### Compare.add_children()

 Compare objects can be linked together to form a hierarchy representing the decision problem.
 To link Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the *upper* level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form its *lower* level (the *children*). **In order to properly synthesize the levels of the hierarchy, the `name` of each child object MUST appear as an element in its parent object's input `comparisons` dictionary.**